National Sorghum Producers Our Impact Working Tirelessly

 • 2019

-USDA implemented the second round of the Market Facilitation Program to account for lost profits due to regulatory tariffs on US exports, with an additional $300 million going to the sorghum industry in 2019.
+USDA implemented the second round of the Market Facilitation Program to account for lost profits due to regulatory tariffs on U.S. exports with an additional $300 million going to the sorghum industry in 2019.

 • 2018

+The Environmental Protection Agency approved the production of advanced biofuels using sorghum oil extracted at ethanol plants.
 After three years of NSP working with stakeholders, the California Air Resources Board (CARB) announced favorable policy changes worth $30 million per year for sorghum farmers.

 • 2018

-USDA implemented the Market Facilitation Program to account for lost profits due to regulatory tariffs on US exports, with $300 million going to the sorghum industry in 2018.
+USDA implemented the Market Facilitation Program to account for lost profits due to regulatory tariffs on U.S. exports, with $300 million going to the sorghum industry in 2018.

 • 2014